 /funding-and-support | /app/views/content/funding-and-support.md |

-/blog/how-to-apply-for-teacher-training | /app/views/content/blog/how-to-apply-for-teacher-training.md |
+/life-as-a-teacher/pay-and-benefits/teacher-pay | /app/views/content/life-as-a-teacher/pay-and-benefits/teacher-pay.md |

 Some web pages are more structurally complex than others and are made up of multiple Markdown files that get pulled into a single page.
 The home page is a good example of this; in addition to the main content page in /app/views/content/home.md there are multiple other content files that reside under /app/views/content/home/*.md.
 If you can’t find the content you wish to edit in the main file for that page, it’s worth checking to see if it has a corresponding subdirectory with additional content files in.